rebelsky/sams-assorted-musings-reflections/_sketchbook2019.md

 Long
 ----

+1. Personnel reviews and EOCEs.
+Just let it fly.

+1. New dorm evacuation policies.
+Finals vs. when work is done.
+What we tell parents.
+Students who need to work.
+Graduation.
+Students who need to go to other places.
+Etc.

+1. Music practica.
+I think I need to do some more background research on this one.
+But it is blocked off.

 1. Stanford vs. Grinnell.
 Location: Stanford wins (unless you like isolation and snow).
 Music lessons.
 Grinnell wins, hand's down.
 Cheaper (free vs. $750 for